maraigue/ScrollBar4OF/README.md

 ## How to use

 Sorry for not preparing the detailed document.
+See the sample code at first.

+### Methods for openFrameworks events

 An important point is that the following methods for the scroll bars should be invoked in `ofApp::[The same method name]`: